Syizuril/CheatJetpackGTA/Readme.md

 1. In `MainActivity`, create a variable with an instance of the data class.
 For example: `private val myName: MyName = MyName("Aleks Haecky")`
 2. In the binding object, set the variable to the variable you just created: `binding.myName = myName`
 3. In the XML, set the content of the view to the variable that you defined in the `<data>` block.
 Use dot notation to access the data inside the data class. `android:text="@={myName.name}"`

+# **Fragment**
+*   A _Fragment_ is a modular section of an activity.
+*   A Fragment has its own lifecycle and receives its own input events.
+*   Use the `<fragment>` tag to define the layout for the Fragment in the XML layout file.
+*   Inflate the layout for a Fragment in `onCreateView()`.
+*   You can add or remove a Fragment while the activity is running.